 They are required to purchase their own Digital DSLR camera in preparation for the course and to be able to shoot their personal projects.

 Specialization – Spéos understands how important it is for a photographer to find their niche in an ever-growing market.
-This is why students following the Professional photography programs in 1 year or 2 years can tailor their program and choose their specialization in the second semester.
+This is why students following the Professional photography programs (in 1, 3 or 3 years) can tailor their program and choose their specialization in the second semester.

 They have the opportunity to choose their major (either photojournalism and reportage or studio photography – including industry, advertising and fashion photography) and choose their supporting classes.
 All available classes can be found in the different programs specifications (see below the section “Programs available in Spéos Paris”).